marinatedpork/google-oauth-ember-play-scala/README.md

 ## Scala Play OAuth 2.0 Google Ember.js Ember-CLI Liquid Fire

 This repository is meant to be an example of a few features and packages I find useful and interesting.
-Within it you will find a single page web application that demonstrates the follow:
+Within it you will find a single page web application that demonstrates the following:

 ##### Backend: